Sell your house privately in Ontario and save on realtor commissions. It sounds like a breeze.

 The sale’s the thing.
 Don’t fuss too much about negative comments.
 Everyone’s looking for a deal when they’re buying a home.
 If buyers are really turned off, fix the problem or rethink your price.
 Can a buyer back out of a purchase agreement in Ontario?

-The best site for a property sale in Ontario may be a smaller city a few hours from major centres.
+The best site for a property sale in Ontario may be a smaller city a few hours from major centers.
 See Best Places to Buy Cheap Properties in Ontario.

 6. Hire Axess Law